gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

 ![](http://www.nature.com/nrg/journal/v5/n8/images/nrg1401-i1.jpg)

 Read the VCFtools manual to calculate Fst in 1kb sliding windows (--fst-window-size).
-Plot the data in R.
+Plot the data in R to look for any Fst "outliers" that may be under selection in a population.

 # Challenge: Look for evidence of a selective sweep using Tajima's D